 * In the 1950s, the US Navy began work on a new carrier-based attack aircraft, which emerged in the 1960s as the formidable Grumman "A-6 Intruder".
 The Intruder was a prominent participant in the Vietnam War and following US conflicts to the end of the century, operating in both attack and electronic countermeasure (ECM) roles.
-An optimized ECM derivative, the "EA-6B Prowler", was also an important asset in the post-Vietnam timeframe and remains in service.
+An optimized ECM derivative, the "EA-6B Prowler", was also an important asset in the post-Vietnam timeframe.
 This document provides a history and description of the Intruder and Prowler.

 The Grumman design team, headed by Lawrence M. Mead, had come up with a set of concepts, with their final selection for the "Grumman Model 128" involving a machine with moderately swept flight surfaces, featuring mid-mounted wings and a conventional tail arrangement; side-by-side seating for the two crew; and twin Pratt & Whitney (P&W) J52 non-afterburning turbojets, mounted on the fuselage under the wing roots.
 Given its all-weather mission, it would have an extremely sophisticated avionics suite for the era, with the aircraft being designed as a "total weapon system" -- a new concept, in which avionics systems were designed in from the start and not tacked on later.